weblearn22/ERPscanr/docs/group.md

 ![erp_timing]({{ site.baseurl }}/assets/GROUP/erp_time.svg)

-This plot is created by by labelling each ERP component with it's typical timing, and then labelling them with their strongest association term.
+This plot is created by labeling each ERP component with it's typical timing, and then labeling them with their strongest association term.
 For visualization purposes, this plot only includes a subset of the ERP terms with the highest number of articles.

 ## Cognition Matrix